 “CASBs require significant understanding of an organization’s use cases to be effective as well as trained cloud security personnel to implement them properly.”

 So, CASBs don't solve the customer's biggest concern, what they claim to solve they don't solve well, and then they are hard to install?

 In our SaaS era, the idea of proxying all traffic is an outrageous notion.
 When cloud services communicate via ready-to-use app-store extensions and OAuth-tokens, the idea of sending all the traffic through a choking point is not acceptible by most customers and end-users.
 Here's what the report tells us are the main drivers for considering cloud-based security solutions:

 With time to deploy being key for 52%, proxy and agent based solutions are out.
 Companies expect security to be implemented transparently into the SaaS or IaaS, activated with a single On/Off switch, and any end-user interaction to be native within the SaaS app.
-This is becoming possible through the growing richness of the APIs provided by the SaaS vendors but the CASBs have vested too much into proxies from when it was still not possible that it's just too hard for them to shift.
+This is becoming possible through the growing richness of the APIs provided by the SaaS vendors but the proxy-based CASBs have vested too much into proxies from when API-based security was still not possible that it's just too hard for them to shift.

-Once you take the proxy or agent away, CASBs solve NONE of the concerns introduced by the report they funded:
+Once you take the proxy or agent away, these CASBs solve NONE of the concerns introduced by the report they funded: